scan-io-git/scan-io/docs/reference/cmd-sarif-issues.md

 **GitHub Permalink**
 - Direct link to vulnerable code in repository
-- Uses commit SHA for permanent links
+- Uses the `--ref` value when supplied (branch or SHA), falling back to the current commit hash from git metadata for stable links
 - Includes line number anchors: `#L42-L45`

 **Security References**